SilverSneakers Signature Tools

 - Elastic tubing should have handles

-- If you’re not feeling adequate resistance at the midpoint and end range ofthe movement, the tubing is likely too light.
+- If you’re not feeling adequate resistance at the midpoint and end range of the movement, the tubing is likely too light.

 Important Cues